MinecraftForge/Documentation/docs/models/using.md

 ### Custom `IStateMapper`s

-It's very simple to use a custom `IStateMapper`.
+It's simple to use a custom `IStateMapper`.
 Once an instance is acquired, it may be registered with a call to `ModelLoader.setCustomStateMapper`. `IStateMapper`s are registered per block, so this method receives both the `IStateMapper` and the block it works on.
 There is also a builder `StateMap.Builder` for some common use cases.

 #### `StateMap.Builder`